Thousands March for Life in Rome — Images and Testimonies

 “This is because we live in a society that often has forgotten what it means to love one’s neighbor, altruism, generosity,” Coda Nunziante continued.
 “We live in a materialistic society, hedonistic, and often relativist.”

-Looking forward to next year, the 40th anniversary of law 194 that legalized abortion in Italy, Coda Nunziante said urged all to remain convinced that “each of us can make a difference.”
+Looking forward to next year, the 40th anniversary of law 194 that legalized abortion in Italy, Coda Nunziante urged all to remain convinced that “each of us can make a difference.”

 “We entrust everything, and mainly the cause of life, to Our Lady of Fatima on this hundredth anniversary of her apparitions,” she concluded.
 “Fatima is the most extraordinary event of our time.
 Our Lady came to ask us to stop offending God, and in a hundred years, the situation is much worse because all nations are acquiring laws against life, against the family, against the very nature of man.”